 - Since waterjet cutting does not cause any jagged edges, it is also used for the cutting of wallpapers.

 - Electronic and microelectronic components are highly sensitive to heat.
 Their electrical properties can change if heat-affected zones are created.
-This is why a highly precise cold cutting process like abrasive waterjet cutting is perfect for the job.
+This is why a highly precise cold cutting process like abrasive waterjet cutting technology is perfect for the electronics industry.

 - Job shops often handle a lot of different materials and a lot of different cutting requirements.
 Therefore, abrasive waterjet cutters are used in job shops because they offer the most versatility among any professional cutting process.